ferristseng/EW-L4-api-json/README.md

 In client-server architecture, the client "asks" the server for data.
 It does this by giving the server a path to the resource it wants.
 What does this remind you of?

-When someone goes to `google.com`, our browser (the client) is asking a Google server for all the HTML, CSS, Javascript, etc. that our web browser needs to render the Google website.
+When someone goes to `google.com`, our browser (the client) is asking a Google server for all the HTML, CSS, Javascript, etc. that our it needs to render the Google website.

 When a client asks for data from a server, we call that the `request`.